-Hospitals We Transport To
+Emergency Departments We Transport To

 The Norwich Township Fire Department is an accredited EMS Continuing Education program with the Ohio Department of Public Safety, Division of Emergency Medical Services.
 With this certification, our agency is able to provide continuing medical education to our EMS providers and our agency has served for many years as a regional continuing medical education location.
 Continuing education is an integral part of being a firefighter and paramedic at Norwich Township.
 Our agency believes in life-long learning, due in part to the changing dynamics and evolution of the medical practice.

 Our firefighters train monthly with our Medical Director on a variety of pertinent medical topics.
 EMS Certificates are presented upon successful completion of the training session.

 55 and Up: Home Safety and Prevention Program

 Being part of an aging society, the Norwich Township Fire Department recognizes the need to be proactive in preventing medical emergencies and fire-related situations for the older adult residents of Norwich Township, including the City of Hilliard and Brown Township.
 For EMS, the older adult is a small percentage by population but accounts for an average of almost 40% of our requests for service.
 If we can prevent illness, injury, or fire, then we are performing to meet the needs of our residents.

 This program is designed to assist our older adult population and/or their caregivers by providing guidance on improving living safety conditions.
 The components of this program include the following:

 1. Make a request to the Norwich Township Fire Department for a home visit

 2. The fire department will come out and assist you with the following:

 - Medication organization and safety